NICTA/scoobi/README.md

 without sacrificing performance in serialization and deserialization;
 * **Scoobi applications are optimized across library boundaries**: Over time it makes sense to partition Scoobi code into separate logical entities - into separate classes and libraries.
-The advantage of Scoobi is that it's staging compiler works across library boundaries.
+The advantage of Scoobi is that its staging compiler works across library boundaries.
 Therefore you'll get the same Hadoop performance as if you had everything in the one file but with the productivity gains of having modular software;
 * **It's Scala**: Of course, with Scala you don't loose access to those precious Java libraries,